cactusJ12/weather-app/README.md

 ## 🛠️ Setup & Installation

-1. Clone the repository:
+Clone the repository:

-2.Navigate to the project folder: cd weather-app
+Navigate to the project folder: cd weather-app

-3.Install dependencies:
+Install dependencies:
 npm install

-4.Get your API Key from OpenWeatherMap
+Get your API Key from OpenWeatherMap

-5. Create a .env file in the root directory and add:
+Create a .env file in the root directory and add:
 VITE_APP_ID = "your_api_key_here"

-6. Run the code / website via terminal: npm run dev
+Run the code / website via terminal: npm run dev

 Screenshot of the completed website: